florianakos/sqs-to-kinesis-processor/event_processor/README.md

 ### Optional Design Questions

-1. How does your application scale and guarantee near-realtime processing when the incoming traffic increases?
-Where are the possible bottlenecks and how to tackle those?
+1. **How does your application scale and guarantee near-realtime processing when the incoming traffic increases?
+Where are the possible bottlenecks and how to tackle those?**

 So the SQS service has a limitation on max 10 messages returned in one batch.
 This means that if more than 10 messages arrive during the processing of 10 messages, the queue length will grow and the **event_processor** will not catch up.

 There are certain ways to improve this.
 For example, processing time can be reduced by processing each message of a batch in parallel, which should speed up the processing rate.
-Another option is deploying mulriple replicas of this processor, which will all consume the same queue and increase the overall processing capacity.
+Another option is deploying multiple replicas of this processor, that all consume the queue and thus increase the overall processing rate.

-When it comes to the Kinesis stream that receives the records, there is also a possibility that the shard will reach the limit of 1000 PUT/s.
-Currently the code uses the **even_type** to decide which record goes to which of the 2 shards that are set up in localstack, if throughput increases there may be a need to create more shards to handle it.
+When it comes to the Kinesis stream that receives the records, there is also a possibility that the shard will reach the limit of 1000 PUT/sec.
+Currently the code uses the **even_type** to decide which record goes to which of the 2 shards that are set up in localstack, if throughput increases there may be a need to create more shards to handle the increased load.

-2. What kind of metrics you would collect from the application to get visibility to its throughput, performance and health?
+2.  **What kind of metrics you would collect from the application to get visibility to its throughput, performance and health?**

 I would definitely set up some monitoring and alerting for both the SQS queue and the Kinesis stream: